M-J-Murray/MAMEToolkit/README.md

 To ensure that the toolkit is able to train algorithms, a simple 5 layer ConvNet was setup with minimal tuning.
 The algorithm was able to successfully learn some simple mechanics of Street Fighter, such as combos and blocking.
 The Street Fighter gameplay works by having the player fight different opponents across 10 stages of increasing difficulty.
 Initially, the algorithm would reach stage 2 on average, but eventually could reach stage 5 on average after 2200 episodes of training.
 The learning rate was tracked using the net damage done vs damage taken of a single playthough for each episode.

 ![](pics/chart.png "ConvNet Results")

+## MAME Changes
+The library works by acting as a wrapper around a modified MAME implementation.
+The following changes were made:
+* Updated the lua console to allow for the retrieval of the format of frame data
+* Update the lua console to allow for the retrieval of the current frames data
+* Disabled game start warnings

+The following files are affected:
+* src/emu/machine.cpp
+* src/emu/video.cpp
+* src/emu/video.h
+* src/frontend/mame/luaengine.cpp
+* src/frontend/mame/ui/ui.cpp
+* src/osd/sdl/window.cpp

+**The modified MAME implementation can be found at [https://github.com/M-J-Murray/mame]**